Racery’s virtual race platform hosts turnkey virtual challenges for companies, nonprofits and groups.

 We strive to make launching a virtual race simple and risk-free.
 Race sponsors pay no setup fee, and decision makers can test Racery’s features in a free test race.

-Just looking for an excuse to mail out medals?
-Racery’s not for you.
+BTW, if you’re just looking for an excuse to mail out medals, Racery’s probably not for you.

 But if you want a virtual race with unrivaled power and flexibility, a digital-first event that provides rich, multi-day experiences that are social, motivational and morale-building, you’ve come to the right place.
 Read on!

 Jump to >>

 - Self serve: $0 prepay, racers pay Racery’s fees

 - Inclusive company races

 - Virtual fundraising 5k with Sprint app timer/tracker

 - Corporate races (5ks, 10ks, relays, etc) with Sprint app timer/tracker